Seedrs/salesforce/README.md

 Default: `false`

 - `job_identifier_column`: `SalesforceSync` uses a parameter on the Delayed::Job` object to identify which resource is waiting to be synced.
 `job_identifier_column`, specify which database column to use.
 If using `:queue` does not suit the Rails app, configure another column.
 Default: `:queue`

-- `api_version`: Salesforce api version
+- `api_version`: Salesforce api version.
 Default: `36.0`

 - `queue_waiting_time`: in order to optimize the number of api calls, `SalesforceSync` waits between the moment the event is triggered and the execution of the job.